nmacgreg/gardenLog/docs/2022planting.md

 * Two pea plants broke the surface today, 6 days after planting
 * And late in the day, one broccoli germinated, too!

+# Tue Apr 26, 2022

+* Peas:
+    * Only 2-of-3 germinated
+    * They're 10cm tall & very leaved-out and have started extending suckers, ready for support!
+* Tomatoes, 13 days after planting
+    * Only 3-of-6 have germinated, one came up today
+    * Their leaves are stuck together on the seed pod, it appears, making a little oval.
+Should I snip it?
+    * [This vid](https://www.youtube.com/watch?v=6uSoeN3qFcU) says you can sprout them in as little as 6 days, need a "propagator" (heated bed) & greenhouse cover, but that takes daily attention too, eg start them humid, but ventilate when they sprout to harden them somewhat.
+* Broccoli:
+    * Just two plants germinated - I think that's all I planted (?)